Terms and Conditions

 - any action is taken to appoint an administrator;

-- an application, order or action is made / taken for the winding up or dissolution of the party, otherwise than for the purpose of an amalgamation or reconstruction; or
+- an application, order or action is made for the winding up or dissolution of the party, otherwise than for the purpose of a corporate reorganisation; or

 - a party is presumed to be insolvent under any applicable statute, or threatens to do any of (a) – (g).